opendatakosovo/border-wait/README.md

 BorderWait project is a python web crawler which crawls the data from [Qendra Kombëtare për Menaxhim Kufitar (QKMK)](http://www.mpb-ks.org/qkmk/) and posts the delays at each border with a random gif on facebook and twitter.

 ### Environment
-What things you need to install the software and how to install them.
+What things you need to install the software.
 * [Ubuntu 14.04 LTS](https://www.ubuntu.com/)
 * [Scrapy](http://scrapy.readthedocs.io/en/latest/) - The python web crawling framework.
 * [Scrapyd](http://scrapyd.readthedocs.io/en/latest/) - Scrapyd is an application for deploying and running Scrapy spiders.